songlaa/kubernetes-security-training/content/en/docs/kubernetes-basics/01-Basics/01/_deployments.md

 ```

 The Deployment defines that one replica should be deployed, we see that in the output.
 This Pod is not yet reachable from outside the cluster.

+## {{% task %}} (Advanced) Create a pod with two containers

+We learned that a pod can consist of more than one container.
+Create a Pod with 2 containers running.
+You can use the following images:

+* [curl](https://hub.docker.com/r/curlimages/curl), use this image with the [command](https://kubernetes.io/docs/tasks/inject-data-application/define-command-argument-container/) `sleep 3600`
+* [nginx](nginxinc/nginx-unprivileged), use this image to start a webserver

+Then exec into the container with the `curl` image and call the `nginx` container to verify communication between them.